Daniel-Mietchen/datascience/reuse.md

     * [on Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:ImageJ)

 ## Research questions
+* How are research objects being used?
 * What kinds of reuses are there?
-* How are they distributed over time, space, discipline, application sector, user populations, operating systems?
+* How is reuse distributed over time, space, discipline, application sector, user populations, operating systems?
+* How can reuse be encouraged and quantified?